tjd1234/cmpt120fall2022/lectures/lecture16/lecture16notes.md

     return True
 ```

-Handling the empty string as a special case is actually quite common, and it's
+The empty string as often a special case, and it's wise to always check that
-wise to always check that your string functions work correctly with `''`.
+your string functions work correctly with it.

 ### Example: Remove all Spaces from a String